 Technical document includes product definition and specification, design, manufacturing/development, quality assurance, product/system liability, product presentation, description of features, functions and interfaces, safe and correct use, service and repair of a technical product as well as its safe disposal.

 Functional specifications define the inner workings of the proposed system.
-It does not include the specification how the system function will be implemented.
-Instead, it focuses on what various other agents (people/computer) might observe when interacting with the system.
+They do not include the specification of how the system function will be implemented.
+Instead, this project documentation focuses on what various other agents (such as people or a computer) might observe when interacting with the system.

 User Manual is the standard operating procedure for the system.

 The rollout plan includes detailed instructions on how to implement the system in an organization.
 It includes the schematic planning of the rollout steps and phases.
 It also describes the training plan for the system.